NBFC incorporation procedure under companies has have been simplified, in a recent time period,...

 Further, they are classified into various categories namely:

-Beside above categories, the fastest growing segment of the non-bank lending sector peer-to-peer lending has also recognized as NBFC by RBI.
+Beside above categories, the fastest growing segment of the non-bank lending sector peer-to-peer lending has also recognized as NBFC by the RBI.
 The growth of P2P lending has been facilitated by the power of social networking, which brings like-minded people from all over the world together.

 NBFCs offers a range of product and services which includes loans and advances, credit facilities, saving and investment plans, acquisition of shares, stock, bonds hire-purchase, insurance business or chit business and money transfer service.